AVEVA/AVEVA-Samples-Edge/EDSAnalytics/EDSTest/README.md

 1. Load the .csproj in this directory
 2. Rebuild project
 3. Run it

-- If you want to see outputs from the program, put a breakpoint at the end of the main method and run in debug mode

 4. The outputs tell you which step has completed/ if an error has occurred

 ### Using Command Line